 Such shortcomings are further exposed by stationery store bee hives, face-palm appalling CGI that under-delivers on the title’s premise (we get one giant bee, max…), a kitchen counter lab that looks more like someone’s junior science kit, and swathes of exterior shots seemingly commissioned by the Puerto Rico tourist board (the 1313 mansion of the interiors is actually in Malibu).
-Your ears will feel mugged by what seems like an entire library of stock scores and scares being thrown at the soundtrack, the filmmakers dramatically over-compensating in the edit for the lack of any actual action.
+Worse still, your ears will feel mugged by an excess of stock scores and scares thrown at you by the soundtrack, the filmmakers dramatically over-compensating in the edit for the lack of any actual on-screen action.

 Along the way we learn some valuable life lessons about the potential for corruption from big money investment in eco science, about not staffing your game-changing lab experiments with soccer playing grad students (who would rather take showers than save the world…), and about how treating your employees like the idiots they are can result in some unruly behaviour.
 As that swift roundup also suggests, it’s another of the 1313 titles with a mere glimmering of queer character and an obviously – bordering on obsessively! – queer lens.

 Speaking of which, soon-to-be zombee Steve (Carey James) gets to star in surely one of the longest bedroom scenes in 1313 history.
-He writhes around on an ugly duvet for so long you will start to 1) join beecam in getting bored, 2) wonder if there is something actually wrong with him, and 3) marvel at how James rises to the acting challenge (there really isn’t much else the poor guy can do, apart from whip it out…).
-As is often the way when watching exploitation films, your eye will roam the frame for distracting entertainment.
-Watch carefully here and you will see Steve’s black socks come and go in the edit, a foot fetisher’s fan dance born of bodged continuity.
+He writhes around on an ugly duvet for so long you will start to 1) become more than a little bored, 2) wonder if there is something actually wrong with him, and 3) marvel at how James rises to the acting challenge (there really isn’t much else the poor guy can do, apart from whip it out…).
+As is often the way when watching such exploitation fare, your eye will roam the frame for distracting entertainment.
+Watch carefully here and you will see Steve’s black socks come and go in the edit, an unintended foot fetisher’s fan dance born of bodged continuity.

-In briefs: Despite the film’s promise of honey, DeCoteau’s zombees fail to buzz.
+IN BRIEFS: Despite the film’s titular promise of honey, DeCoteau’s ‘zombees’ fail to buzz.